 Quick Returns Required

-Many times did the brahmachari find himself on such a mission.
-But once he tripped and fell as a result of his undue haste.
+Many times when Mahesh was a student under training he found himself on such a mission.
+But once he tripped and fell as a result of undue haste.
 After dusting himself down, he stooped to recover his guru's precious message, to find it had become unsealed.
 Curiosity overtook him and he read it.
 It said,

 "Please instruct this brahmachari [student under training] to return at once."